corrosion-rs/corrosion/README.md

 Windows it will install to `C:\Program Files (x86)\Corrosion` by default, which will not be in your `PATH` or `CMAKE_PREFIX_PATH` by default.

-Once Corrosion is installed and you've ensured the package is avilable in your `PATH`, you can use it from your own project like any other package from your CMakeLists.txt:
+Once Corrosion is installed and you've ensured the package is available in your `PATH`, you can use it from your own project like any other package from your CMakeLists.txt:
 ```cmake
 find_package(Corrosion REQUIRED)
 ```

 ### FetchContent
-If installation is difficult or not feasible in your environment, you can use the [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module to include Corrosion.
+If you are using CMake >= 3.19 or installation is difficult or not feasible in your environment, you can use the [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module to include Corrosion.
 This will download Corrosion and use it as if it were a subdirectory at configure time.